-Whereas Stehfest chose to tackle a specifically managementoriented problem, it was the technical details of his modeling approach that attracted most argument.
-Since the said management problem focuses upon the regulation of levels of in-stream oxygendemanding matter, it is necessary to explain why nitrification and bottom sediments are not included in either model as sinks of The explanation is that trace pollutants substantially oxygen. inhibit the development of nitrifying organisms and that the velocity of river flow rarely permits significant formation of bottom deposits.
-The counter to the explanation is that, although substantial nitrification may not be a current problem, it might possibly become one depending upon the particular combination (or sequence) of treatment plants specified by the design sanita-For instance, the installation of a partially tion program. nitrifying plant, whose discharge would "seed" the river with nitrifiers, upstream of an ammonia-rich discharge which receives no secondary biological treatment, may create potentially deoxygenating conditions in the river.
+Although Stehfest chose to tackle a specifically managementoriented problem, it was the technical details of his modeling approach that attracted most argument.
+Since the problem focuses upon the regulation of levels of in-stream oxygen-demanding matter, it is necessary to explain why nitrification and bottom sediments are not included in either model as sinks for oxygen.
+The explanation is that trace pollutants substantially inhibit the development of nitrifying organisms and that the velocity of river flow rarely permits significant formation of bottom deposits.
+The counter to the explanation is that, although substantial nitrification may not be a problem at present, it might possibly become one depending upon the particular combination (or sequence) of treatment plants specified by the design sanitation program.
+For instance, the installation of a partially nitrifying plant, whose discharge would "seed" the river with nitrifiers, upstream of an ammonia-rich discharge that receives no secondary biological treatment may create deoxygenating conditions in the river.
 If this kind of future possibility exists, then a consideration of nitrification (as an example) should be included in the model, even though we may recognize that such a part of the model cannot be verified against historical data.

 D.R.F.
-Harleman: "A Real-time Model of the Nitrogen Cycle in Estuaries"
+Harleman: A Real-Time Model of the Nitrogen Cycle in Estuaries

-The first of Professor Harleman's two presentations, which in fact preceded the presentation of Stehfest, deals with a subject closely allied with the problem mentioned above.
-Harleman views the role of the predictive water quality model as one of supplying information to decision makers on the type and degree of treatment to be provided for waste discharges to receiving water bodies.

-Yet while this design problem has been traditionally based on the concept of DO-BOD interaction, it is now widely acknowledged that decisions regarding secondary and tertiary treatment processes require a rather broader interpretation of water quality.
-In particular, there is concern for the removal of not only oxygendemanding matter, but also for the removal of nutrients such as nitrogen, phosphorus and carbon.
+The first of Professor Harleman's two presentations dealt with a subject closely allied with Stehfest's.
+Harleman viewed the role of the predictive water quality model as one of supplying information to decision makers on the type and degree of treatment to be provided for waste discharges to receiving water Yet, while this design problem has been traditionally bodies. based on the concept of DO-BOD interaction, it is now widely acknowledged that decisions regarding secondary and tertiary treatment processes require a rather broader interpretation of water quality.
+In particular, there is concern for the removal of not only oxygen-demanding matter, but also for the removal of nutrients such as nitrogen, phosphorus, and carbon.
 The focus of attention on the nitrogen cycle signifies the general agreement that in a majority of river and estuarine situations, nitrogen is the rate-limiting nutrient for phytoplankton growth.
-As example applications a model of an estuary with idealised (constant) geometry and two wastewater discharges, and a model for an analagous situation on the Potomac estuary were quoted.
+As examples of applications, a model of an estuary with idealized (constant) geometry and two wastewater discharges, and a model for an analogous situation on the Potomac estuary were quoted.